frankflucero/CX-Best-Practices/README.md

 3. Infrastructure: what people, process changes do we need to deliver vision
 4. Tech: need to invest to become data driven and efficient

-Leadership:
--	Lead by inspiration not by dictation
--	Ask questions
--	Listen more than talking
--	Be VOC and carry through organization
--	Learn about employees and ctms – their desires and input
--	Kind and inclusive environment